What is the CBI difference?

 We provide training – and we’re really good at it!
 Similar to a college or university program, you deserve to have your hard work acknowledged for life!
 We’re not going to charge you every three years to prove that you still have the knowledge and skills that you built.

-If you need to show recertification in order to belong to a local organization (e.g. DASC) you can – you can submit the required documents for proof, we will review them and reissue your certification – showing it is a recertification.
+If you need to show recertification in order to belong to a local organization (e.g. DASC) or to work in a specific setting you can – you can complete professional development (low and no-cost options are available), submit the required documentation, we will review them and reissue your certification – showing it is a recertification.
 And we’ll do this for a minimum fee that just covers our costs.

 At the heart of every CBI training and certification program is reflective practice.
 But what exactly is “reflective practice”?

 At its simplest, reflective practice is looking at what you have done, or didn’t do, and reflecting on it.
 In relation to CBI training, though, it is so much more.
 Reflective practice is about examining choices and decisions, considering them from different perspectives, thinking about alternatives, learning from them, and then applying that learning to your work.
 It’s a part of best practice in continuing education, increases confidence and professionalism.
 It’s an incredibly valuable skill that you can pass on to your clients and help them to assimilate their experiences.

 All CBI training programs have an ongoing reflective practice focus.
 In every assignment you submit, this will be evaluated by your trainer.
 They’ll give you feedback on this aspect and help you to see your own growth in this area.
 You’ll be encouraged to reflect on the language you use, your participation in discussions and how you approach every aspect of your work.